 - "Bob thinks that I am a gummi bear"

 - thinks(bob, gummi(me)) ?

 - thinks(bob, "I am a gummi bear")?

 - thinks(bob, ^gummi(me)) ?

-- Usual solution involves intensions ([^]X) which are, which X is true
+- Usual solution involves intensions (^X) which are, roughly, the set of possible worlds (or conditions) in which X is true

 - Hard to deal with computationally

 - Modeling other agents models, etc

 - Can come up in simple dialog scenarios, e.g., if you want to talk about what your bill claims you bought vs. what you actually bought